-We have a full programme of specialist Learning Support interventions that cover a wide range of needs, including dyslexia support and a handwriting programme as well as literacy and numeracy interventions.
+We have a full programme of specialist Learning Support interventions that cover a wide range of needs, including dyslexia support as well as literacy and numeracy interventions.
 This programme is regularly reviewed and adapted to meet the needs of our students.
-We are also currently investigating a Year 7 and Year 8 'nurture' provision (see appendix 2 for further detail), to better ensure that all our students make the best transition to secondary school and are well equipped for the rigour of a secondary school curriculum.